KarolJagodzinski/sublime_classjumper/README.md

 git clone git@github.com:KarolJagodzinski/sublime_classjumper.git
 ```

-and than you have to configure key bindings in your settings
+then you have to configure key bindings in your settings
 **Preferences -> Key Bindings** and add following

 ```